 Expert Analysis

-Expanded reach beyond the product.
+Expanded its reach far beyond the product itself.

-Created emotional connections with diverse audiences.
+Forged deep, authentic emotional connections with diverse global audiences.

 Conclusion